n., Synonyms: chloroplastid; green plastid; chloroleucite

 What is chloroplast?
 In biology, a chloroplast refers to the organelle found within the cell of plants and other photosynthetic eukaryotes that is filled with the green pigment called chlorophyll.
 Etymology: from Greek “chloros”, meaning “green” and “plast”, meaning “form” or “entity”.
 Synonyms: chloroplastid; green plastid; chloroleucite.

-When a eukaryote possesses chloroplasts, it indicates that it has the capacity to produce its own food.
+When a eukaryote possesses chloroplasts, it indicates that it can produce its own food.
 It does so through photosynthesis.
 Which types of cells contain chloroplasts?
 Plants are examples of organisms that possess chloroplasts inside their cells.
-Taking a look at their cells will reveal the presence of numerous chloroplasts that spread throughout the cytoplasm (see leaf anatomy picture below).
+A look at their cells will reveal the presence of numerous chloroplasts that spread throughout the cytoplasm (see leaf anatomy picture below).
 Each chloroplast contains a light-harvesting system containing chlorophylls.
 These green pigments absorb light in the blue and red of the electromagnetic spectrum.
 They, however, reflect the green portion of the spectrum.
 It is for this reason that plants are green.
 By contrast, animal cells do not contain chloroplasts.
-Thus, apart from the presence of a cell wall (i.e. a layer made up of cellulose and accounts for cell rigidity in plants), the presence of chloroplasts is another defining characteristic that could help identify plants from the animals.
-Other organisms that possess chloroplasts are the eukaryotic algae, e.g. green algae.
-Some bacteria that are photosynthetic (e.g. phototrophs and cyanobacteria) have chlorophylls in their cells.
-However, their chlorophylls will not be found inside a double membraned organelle such as the chloroplast.
+Thus, apart from the presence of a cell wall (i.e. a layer made up of cellulose that accounts for cell rigidity in plants), the presence of chloroplasts is another defining characteristic that could help identify plants from the animals.
+Other organisms that possess chloroplasts are eukaryotic algae, e.g. green algae.
+Some photosynthetic bacteria (e.g. phototrophs and cyanobacteria) have chlorophylls in their cells.
+However, their chlorophylls will not be found inside a double membrane organelle like the chloroplast.
 Rather, the chlorophyll pigments are located in the thylakoid membrane of a bacterial cell.

 Characteristics of Chloroplast